EBZebra/docs/edge/source/guide/configreference.md

 	<ZoomInKey value="0x70"/>

 ### ZoomOutKey
-This setting controls zoom behvior for enlarging text using a function key.
-This is only supported in Windows Mobile/CE Enterprise Browser IE or Enterprise Browser Webkit engines.
+This setting controls zoom behavior for making text smaller using a function key.You must also have the Function key configured to be captured as notes in the [Remarks section of this document](../guide/configreference?Remarks).This setting will not be applied if the parameter does not exists, exists but is blank or contains an invalid key code.

+**Support Platforms**

+* Windows Mobile/CE (IE or Zebra Webkit)

 **Possible Values**